Jack Roles: Woking

 On 4 February 2022, Roles signed for National League side Woking.
-He subsequently made his Woking debut as a 90th minute substitute in the 2–2 draw at Altrincham.
+He subsequently made his Woking debut as a 90th-minute substitute in the 2–2 draw at Altrincham.
 Roles signed a new one-year deal at the end of the 2021–22 season.

 Crawley Town

 On 31 January 2023, Roles signed for League Two club Crawley Town for an undisclosed fee on an eighteen-month contract.

 Roles appeared twice as a substitute in the 2024 EFL League Two play-offs as Crawley defeated Crewe Alexandra to secure promotion to League One, including scoring Crawley's fourth goal in their 5–1 semi-final second leg victory over Milton Keynes Dons.

 He signed a new two-year deal with Crawley in June 2024.

 On 5 February 2025, Roles joined National League side Gateshead on loan for the remainder of the season.
 He was recalled by Crawley Town on 4 April 2025.

+On 2 February 2026, Roles departed Crawley Town by mutual consent.

+South Shields

+On 8 February 2026, Roles joined National League North leaders South Shields on an initial eighteen-month deal.